Gwen Singer Flaunts Her Flawless Figure In A Clingy Sheer Black Dress On Instagram

 Gwen Singer wowed her followers with a stunning new Instagram update on Tuesday morning.
-The hot model put her curves in the spotlight as she stuck a steamy pose for the camera.
+The hot model put her curves in the spotlight as she struck a steamy pose for the camera.

-In the racy snaps, Gwen looked drop dead gorgeous as she rocked a skintight sheer black dress.
+In the racy snaps, Gwen looked drop-dead gorgeous as she rocked a skintight sheer black dress.
 The garment boasted long sleeves and an open back, which showed off even more skin.

 The gown clung tightly around her tiny waist, round booty, and curvy hips while also putting her long, lean legs on full display.
 She accessorized the style with a pair of small earrings.

 Gwen sat in front of a paneled wall for the pics.
 She placed one foot on the ground and the other on the platform that she sat on.
 She had one hand resting behind her for balance as the other came up to touch her hair.
-She arched her back looked over her shoulder with a sultry stare.
+She arched her back and looked over her shoulder with a sultry stare.
 She wore white polish on her fingernails and left her feet bare for the photos.

 Gwen wore her dark hair in a deep side part.
 She styled the long brunette locks in loose curls that fell down her back and cascaded over her shoulder.